-Subsequently, FCC has grown to 16 sites: 6 in Johnson County — our largest populated area; 4 sites in Hardin County; 3 sites in Pope County; 2 sites in Alexander County; and 1 site in Pulaski County with services extending beyond those 4 counties to include Massac, Saline and Union.
+Subsequently, FCC has grown to 17 sites: 7 in Johnson County — our largest populated area; 5 sites in Hardin County; 3 sites in Pope County; 1 site in Alexander County; and 1 site in Pulaski County with services extending beyond those 4 counties to include Massac, Saline, and Union.

-- Behavioral Health—adult/youth outpatient and crisis intervention services, substance abuse outpatient, 24-7 residential, psychiatric services, hospital and school-based services;
+- Behavioral Health—adult/youth outpatient and crisis intervention services, substance abuse prevention and recovery, 24-7 residential, psychiatric services, hospital and school-based services;

 - Developmental Services—crisis, therapy,

 FCC has been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) since 1992.